tlack/hairytext/README.md

 * Assist in generating low-confidence predictions to more quickly improve model
 * Each project should have its own DETS files
 * API to label, view predictions log
+* Learn from embeddings (BERT, I'm looking at you)

 # Bugs